hameditalha/NumberSystemConverter/README.md

 # NumberSystemConverter
-number system converter in between decimal, hexadecimal and octal systems used devC++ and coded on c language to implement the conveter
+number system converter in between decimal, hexadecimal and octal system used devC++ and coded on c language to implement the conveter